Non-FMLA Medical and Personal Leave of Absence

 B. Certifications for Non-FMLA Medical Leave

 Vanderbilt University will require certification for the employee's serious health condition.
-Human Resources will receive all medical certifications.
+People Experience will receive all medical certifications.
 The employee must respond to the request for certification within 15 calendar days of the notice of eligibility.
 Failure to comply with the above mentioned requirements will result in denial of leave or reinstatement from leave, in which case the employee's leave of absence would be unauthorized, subjecting the employee to discipline up to and including employment termination.

 Incomplete Certifications